 He made the Seal final design, but never provided a translation, that is, he never wrote what the Latin was to mean exactly.

 Novus ordo seclorum.

-WIKIPEDIA DERIVES the Novus Ordo Seclorum from legends on ancient ritualists, sibyls, and Virgil’s Eclogues, one of which says,
+Wikipedia derives the phrase Novus Ordo Seclorum from legends on ancient ritualists, sibyls, and Virgil’s Eclogues:

 ab integro sæclorum nascitur ordo.

 “The phrase is sometimes mistranslated as a New World Order, by people who believe in a conspiracy behind the design; however, it does directly translate to a New Order of the Ages”.

 Translation from Virgil has caused disputes, and sibyls remain famed for enigmatic phrasings.
 The 1894 translation by Archibald Hamilton Bryce was purportedly literal.
 The preface for it says,

 “Much has been done both by Foreign and by British scholars to amend the Latin text, and to bring out more clearly the poet’s meaning in the many obscure phrases and sentences which occur in his writings”.

 Importantly, Virgil wrote for emperor Augustus, who allowed the proscription and execution of Marcus Tullius Cicero.
 The Founding Fathers might have used Virgil to learn Latin, but would they have followed the author?
 Cicero was inspiration for the American republican; Wikipedia tells abut his legacy.

 We might paraphrase the “ab integro sæclorum nascitur ordo” as “from one, a kind is born”, that is, out of one, many.
 The Seal says the opposite: out of many, one.
 Deriving the Seal from sibylline lines would be the same kind of misunderstanding as having the Bill of Rights for shaped after Magna Carta.
 The Bill answers the royalist practices the Carta did not forbid.